akryl-kt/akryl-dom/README.md

 # Akryl DOM

-This library contains functions for building HTML element and styling them with CSS.
+This library contains functions for building HTML elements and styling them with CSS.

 # Install